 The Hollister Urban Area Water and Wastewater Master Planning Project has been the major means for regional cooperation and coordination of water, wastewater, and recycled water facilities for the urban areas in the North San Benito Basin.
-Planning is being conducted by San Benito County Water District (SBCWD), City of Hollister, and City of San Juan Bautista to convey wastewater to the City of Hollister Wastewater Treatment Plant.
-The planning addresses issues the City of San Juan Bautista currently has related to meeting drinking water standards for its potable water system and meeting waste discharge requirements for its wastewater discharges to a tributary of San Juan Creek.
+Planning is being conducted by San Benito County Water District, the City of Hollister, and the City of San Juan Bautista to convey wastewater to the City of Hollister Wastewater Treatment Plant.
+This action will allow the City of San Juan Bautista to comply with drinking-water standards for its potable water system and its waste-discharge requirements into a tributary of San Juan Creek.